FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-04-10-bungeecord.md

 9. Set `bungeecord` to `true`.

-## Creating and Configuring the Proxy
+## Creating and configuring the proxy

 1. Log in to the [Dashboard](https://client.falixnodes.net/).